civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 251.13

-  **(1)** A regional director may issue a written order to a person who is or is about to become indebted to an employer to whom a payment order has been issued under subsection 251.1(1) to pay any amount owing to the employer, up to **the total of** the amount **and the administrative fee indicated** in the payment order, directly to the Minister within 15 days, in satisfaction of the payment order.
+  **(1)** A regional director may issue a written order to a person who is or is about to become indebted to an employer to whom a payment order has been issued under subsection 251.1(1) to pay any amount owing to the employer, up to the total of the amount and the administrative fee indicated in the payment order, directly to the Minister within 15 days, in satisfaction of the payment order.

   **(1.1)** A regional director may issue a written order to a person who is or is about to become indebted to a director of a corporation to whom a payment order has been issued under subsection 251.1(1) to pay any amount owing to the director of the corporation, up to the amount indicated in the payment order, directly to the Minister within 15 days, in satisfaction of the payment order.

-  **(2)** For the purposes of this section, a bank or other financial institution that has money on deposit to **the** credit **of** an employer **or a director of a corporation** shall be deemed to be indebted to that employer **or that director**.
+  **(2)** For the purposes of this section, a bank or other financial institution that has money on deposit to the credit of an employer or a director of a corporation shall be deemed to be indebted to that employer or that director.

 ### Section 251.131